Junhui-Zhou/zhoulab.github.io/content/authors/阴宣如/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests focus on Molecular regulatory mechanism of the initiation of strawberry fruit development and Analysis of the molecular regulatory network of strawberry fruit quality traits.
+bio: My research interests focuses on identifying strawberry genes related to resistance or susceptibility to *Botrytis cinerea* through reverse genetics and elucidating their molecular mechanisms.

 interests:
-  - Molecular mechanism of interaction between strawberry and powdery mildew;
+  - Developmental mechanisms of strawberry and raspberry fruits;
-  - Development of a virus-induced heritable genome editing method for strawberry
+  - Disease-resistant breeding；
+  - Multi-omics data mining: Strong interest in utilizing existing omics data (such as transcriptomics and metabolomics) to identify key genes and verify their functions；
+  - Molecular mechanisms of flowering in raspberry.

 education:
   courses:
-    - course: M.Sc. in Agriculture
+    - course: M.Sc. in Engineering
-      institution: Yangzhou University
+      institution: Heze  University
-      year: 2024
+      year: ????
     - course: B.Sc. in Sciences
-      institution: Yangzhou University
+      institution: Shandong Agricultural University
-      year: 2021
+      year: ?????

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons